 Shaming the Speaker as a Hypocrite

-Most of us may blurt in private things we would never act on, and would in fact reconsider if speaking in a public context.
+Many of us may blurt in private things we would never act on, and would in fact reconsider if speaking in a public context.
 Publication of such statements out of context – putting the private into the public – subjects private utterances to the higher standards of public speech.
 This enables shaming of the speaker, for failure to meet standards which were neither applied nor expected at the time the communication was made.

 It is not necessarily hypocrisy where a person “vents” emotionally driven views in private that will be revised in calmer times, nor is it hypocrisy when an uninformed private comment is later revised upon further information and reflection.
 And in some cases, having a “public” and a “private” position is a hallmark of political and social intelligence, and a strategic way of relating to various groups.